fhmjones/dashboards-envr300/README.md

 * The "**Vancouver-Ozone**" app was started without dashboards to gain more familiarity with using dataframes.
 This required adapting large datasets so they are small enough to load quickly.
 Then a dashboard version was built, first exploring use of the `@interact` decorator approach, then using the same method as the "**ThreeSignals**" app.
 * Pointers to libraries used are given in the respective Jupyter Notebooks either as markdown cells or within comments next to code.

-For development notes and sources, see comments and documentation in each program's markdown `md` or notebook `ipynb` file.
+For development notes and sources, see comments and documentation in each program.